 Guess what, friends!
 I cracked the code!

-If you remember in our Blog Profit Plan series, I promised to be back with the scoop on affiliate marketing.
+If you remember in our Blog Profit Plan series, I promised to be back with the scoop on affiliate marketing for beginners.

 Bump.
 Here it is!

 I just finished this amazing course by Michelle Schroeder-Gardner called Making Sense of Affiliate Marketing, and today I’m sharing what I’ve learned, why I (finally!) decided to buy it, and why I highly recommend it.

 Here’s what I’m going to cover in this post: